allenjbTX/mbe/README.md

 - `_mbe_tmp/` (or the directory supplied with `--scratch`) — scratch subdirectories for each subsystem (e.g. `0_1_2/`)

-The script re-uses any existing DFTB+ `.out` files found in the scratch subdirectories; if an `.out` exists but doesn't contain a final energy, the subsystem will be recomputed.
+The script re-uses any existing output files found in the scratch subdirectories; if an `.out` exists but doesn't contain a final energy, the subsystem will be recomputed.